 Individual states may have their own credits available for first-time home buyers, but down payment assistance is far more common.
-A good place to start your search for state programs is the local home buying page maintained by the Department of Housing and Urban Development (HUD).
+Whether you live in California, New York or somewhere in between, a good place to start your search is HUD’s local home buying page.

 Mortgage Interest Credit

 The other type of credit that’s available on federal taxes is the mortgage interest credit.
 It’s intended to help low-to-moderate income families afford homeownership.
-Unlike the mortgage interest deduction, which we’ll discuss below, this can directly lower your tax bill.
+Unlike the mortgage interest deduction, mentioned earlier in this article, this can directly lower your tax bill.

-In order to claim the deduction, you have to get a mortgage credit certificate (MCC) from an authorized state or local government agency.
+To claim the deduction, you must get a mortgage credit certificate (MCC) from an authorized state or local government agency.
 The credit is limited to up to $2,000.